ryancheley/djangocon-us-2025/presentation/slides/09-help-text-falls-short.md

 ???

-Auditors examine database directly, not Django admin
+- Auditors examine database directly
+- not Django admin or FE

 --